Azure/azurehpc/apps/nwchem/readme.md

 ### Install from source

-For this the headnode needs to be a HC node with CentOS-HPC-7.6 upwards
+For this the headnode needs to be a HB or HC node with CentOS-HPC-7.6 upwards

 ```
 azhpc-run -u hpcuser $azhpc_dir/apps/nwchem/build_install_nwchem.sh